Welcome to Kelman Law Firm

 The fees for negotiating a contract and for consulting services are flexible.
 Both flat fees and hourly fees arrangements are available.

-Meetings can be accomplished in person or via teleconferencing to meet client needs.
+Meetings can be accomplished in person, telephone, or via teleconferencing to meet client needs.

 The information provided on this website, including articles or links to other websites is for informational purposes only and does not constitute legal advice.
 If you are not a present client, the sending or receipt of information through this website or by email does not create an attorney-client relationship.
 If you communicate with us through this website or email, such communications may not be considered privilege or confidential.